 Finally, the Michael Kors MKGO is unlike any other smartwatch in the brand’s stable.
 Launched in 2019, it’s based on Fossil’s slightly older Gen 4 technology.
 Despite this, we include it in this list due to its unique design.

-It drops the flash metal exterior used on the Bradshaw 2, Darci, and MKGO Gen 5E for silicone straps and a candy-colored body.
+It drops the flash metal exterior used on the Bradshaw 2, Darci, and MKGO Gen 5E for silicone straps and a candy-colored case.
 This makes it most suited for users who lead an active lifestyle.
 It’s also by far the cheapest Michael Kors smartwatch listed here but has become pretty tough to find online.
 While that price is mainly due to its use of the older technology platform, it still sports heart rate tracking and NFC smarts for Google Pay.

 Looking for even more recommendations?
 Check out even more coverage below: